agescura/notes-findings/books/DependencyInjection/DependencyInjection.md

 ## Writing tightly coupled code

 * An example that implements a data layer (is a database), a domain layer (logic cases) and a UI Layer (mvc pattern).
+* In TightlyCoupled folder we have an example.
+* What happens if we want to change the data access layer?
+UI has a direct dependency on the data acces layer.

+## Writing loosely coupled code